 Below are the two methods of the module that stops the illegal requests.

-void context_BeginRequest(object sender, EventArgs e)
+private void context_BeginRequest(object sender, EventArgs e)

 HttpContext context = ((HttpApplication)sender).Context;